 June is Cataract Awareness Month.
 During this important time, people living with cataracts (and their loved ones) are encouraged to talk about their personal experiences by giving each other helpful information and sharing their knowledge and advice.
 Use the hashtag #CataractAwarenessMonth on your social media channels to encourage and support others.

 Did you know that over 24 million Americans have cataracts?
 More than 3.5 million Canadians are blind from cataracts, making it one of the most common – and serious – eye conditions today.
-Dr. Andrew Bock treats cataract patients from all over Fresno, Pismo Beach, and Southern California, California with the newest and most effective methods of eye care.
+Dr. Andrew Bock treats cataract patients from all over Fresno, Bakersfield, and Pismo Beach, California, California with the newest and most effective methods of eye care.